 14. Not reviewing the QuickBooks reports periodically.
 Remember, you are not only using QuickBooks to satisfy your accountant or to help the accountant prepare your tax returns.
 You should be using the reports to help you make decisions in your business.
 Here are the top 5 reports you should be reviewing monthly:

 a.
 Balance Sheet.
 This financial statement summarizes your company's resources (cash, inventory, accounts receivable,…), obligations (accounts payable, payroll tax liabilities, credit card liabilities, loans,…) and equity (capital contributions, distributions,…) on a particular date.

 b.
 Profit & Loss.
 This financial statement summarizes your company's operations (revenues and expenses) for a particular time period.

 c.
 Statement of Cash Flows.
 This financial statement reconciles your net income (loss) to your ending cash.
 There are cash transactions that do not affect your Profit & Loss, such as loan principal payments, payroll taxes payable, and capital contributions or distributions.

 15. And finally, not making the decision to outsource your bookkeeping when you have become too busy to keep up on it or have lost interest in it.
 Small businesses often neglect bookkeeping because of the time and effort it takes to set up and tend to a bookkeeping system.
 Most business owners would rather be out generating sales than sitting in the office making journal entries or entering debits and credits.

 But bookkeeping is one thing that you cannot afford to ignore!
-Although bookkeeping does not contribute directly to your profits, there are several good reasons to maintain balanced books:
+Although bookkeeping does not contribute directly to your profits, there are several good reasons to maintain balanced and current books:

 a.
 Lenders and investors want to see accurate and complete books before granting loans or raising capital for a company.
 If you rely on outside financing, this is the most important reason to invest time and money in bookkeeping.